 Design Achievement – Jordan School District wanted to re-imagine its middle school, constructed circa 1960, into a flexible learning environment capable of supporting a STEAM (Science, Technology, Engineering, Arts and Math) program.
-DLR Group was engaged to work with the school's stakeholders, investigate various grade level clusters and numerous educational delivery concepts, then design an extensive renovation and addition program to respond to the district's vision that completely changes its educational delivery.
-Simultaneously, the district opted to construct a major addition to the middle school to house a new Community Education and Recreation Center (CERC) to offer all community residents a needed fitness and recreation space.
-The resultant facility apportions students into two academic clusters housing 5/6 grade students and 7/8 grade students, each with classrooms, labs and teacher support areas, flexible enough to accommodate a variety of configurations for student work.
-The facility's original shared common areas are receiving minor renovation work.
-The design team devised a creative adaptation of the building's core, using existing structural columns and raising the roof an additional 15 feet, to house an expanded mechanical system and bring natural light deep into the commons area through a series of clerestory windows.
-The raised section also serves to define a new secure entrance adjacent to the school's administrative offices.
+DLR Group engaged school stakeholders in a variety of ways to give birth to a holistically different learning model that supports individual student success and collaboration.
+Simultaneously, the community opted to construct a major addition to the middle school to house a new Community Education and Recreation Center (CERC) to offer all community residents needed fitness, gathering, and recreation space.
+The resultant facility apportions students into two academic clusters housing 5/6 grade students and 7/8 grade students, each with classrooms, labs and teacher support areas.
+Spatial differentiation, interior transparency, and moveable walls provide flexibility to accommodate a variety of configurations for student-center work.
+The design team's creative adaptation of the building's core raises the roof an additional 15 feet to bring natural light deep into the commons area through a series of clerestory windows.
+The raised section serves as both the physical center and the emotional heart of the building for students, staff, and community.

 The District’s goals

 The District challenged the design team to develop a sustainable transformation of an existing community asset into an effective interdisciplinary learning venue.
 Carefully working within the confines of the existing building with strategic building additions placed to maximize their effectiveness, the design team was able to infuse daylight into all areas of the existing building while providing transformable spaces to meet the needs of 21st Century learners.

 A responsive solution